 There are many different styles and colors for different riding disciplines.

 Bits: A bit is a piece that goes in the horse’s mouth.
 The reins connect to it, and then you can communicate and control the horse.
 Bits, categorized into two groups,

 Snaffle Bits: A Snaffle is a direct pressure bit

 Curb Bits: The curb bit is a leverage bit with shanks.

-Reins: Reins are long straps that connect on each side of the bottom part of the bit that you hold in your hands to control your horse with communication.
-Like the other equipment pieces, they come in different styles and colors.
+Reins: Reins are long straps that connect on each side of the bottom part of the bit that you hold in your hand to control the horse.
+Like the other bridle pieces, they come in different styles and colors.

 I hope you are no longer confused about bridles and headstalls.

 Please leave a comment or any questions you may have.
-I will gladly reply back to you.
+I will gladly reply to you.